newrelic/newrelic-salesforce-exporter/conftool/README.md

 ## Requirements

-Python 3.9.

-TODO: Test with newer versions of Python.
+Tested with Python versions 3.9 and 3.13.

 ## Install